On eigenvalues of a high-dimensional spatial-sign covariance matrix: Proofs of the main results

-when all sample eigenvalues fall in the interval $(x_l, x_r)$, which holds asymptotically with probability one.
-In order to deal with the small probability event where some eigenvalues are outside the interval in finite dimensional situations, \cite{BS04} suggested truncating $M_n(z)$ as, for $z=x+{\rm i}v\in\mathcal C$,
+when all sample eigenvalues fall in the interval $(x_l, x_r)$, which holds with probability $1-o(n^{-s})$ for any $s>0$.
+That is,

+which follows from \eqref{pb-s1} and a similar conclusion for $\bS_n$ \citep{BS04}.
+In order to deal with the small probability event where some eigenvalues are outside the interval $(x_l, x_r)$ in finite dimensional situations, \cite{BS04} suggested truncating $M_n(z)$ as, for $z=x+{\rm i}v\in\mathcal C$,